Team

 Exercise Physiologist Holland Park

-Benjamin is an Accredited Exercise Physiologist (AEP) and Exercise Scientist (AES), obtaining his qualifications after graduating from the University of Queensland.
-Benjamin is a registered member of Exercise Sport Science Australia (ESSA) and has also completed his Level 1 ASCA qualification in Strength and Conditioning.
+Benjamin is an Accredited Exercise Physiologist (AEP) and Exercise Scientist (AES) through Exercise and Sport Science Australia, obtaining his qualifications from the University of Queensland.
+Benjamin has also completed his Level 1 ASCA qualification in Strength and Conditioning, and Professional Diploma in Football Strength and Conditioning.

-Benjamin has a passion for many sports, with a keen interest in football, where he has previously played in NPL and FQPL leagues in Queensland, and toured Italy with AC Milan’s Junior Academy in 2016.
-In recent years, combining his background and understanding of athletic performance, Benjamin has worked with a number of sporting teams as a Lead Strength and Conditioning Coach for Brisbane State High School, Holland Park Hawks, Logan Lightning, Annerley FC and more.
+Benjamin enjoys all forms of physical activity, with a keen interest in football, where he has previously played in NPL and FQPL leagues in Queensland, and toured Italy with AC Milan’s Junior Academy in 2016.
+Benjamin has worked with a number of sporting teams as a Lead Strength and Conditioning Coach including Corinda Football Excellence Program, Holland Park Hawks, Logan Lightning FC, Olympic FC, Brisbane State High School, Pure Soccer Academy, Annerley FC and more.
+A highlight has been helping rehabilitate a few football players who have gone on to play overseas in Spain and Saudi Arabia.

 Matt Gow